Vietnam.vn - Nền tảng quảng bá Việt Nam

 Red ant egg salad - Photo: iStock

-Although red ants are not familiar to Vietnamese people, they probably won’t make some highlanders shudder.
-In the Northwest and Northeast, there are sticky rice and cakes made from black ant eggs, while yellow ant salt is a specialty of the Central Highlands.
+Although dishes made with red ants are not familiar to Vietnamese people, they probably wouldn't scare some people in the highlands.
+In Northwest and Northeast Vietnam, there are sticky rice and cakes made from black ant eggs, while yellow ant salt is a specialty of the Central Highlands.

 7. Steamed tadpoles

-Known as Hok Huak, you can find it in the Northeastern part of Thailand and it is said to taste like boneless chicken.
-It is often quite strong even when heavily seasoned.
+Known as Hok Huak, you can find it in northeastern Thailand and it's said to taste like boneless chicken.
+This dish is often quite pungent even when heavily seasoned.

 12 món ăn Thái